 Teaching is an important professional development opportunity for graduate students.
 This course is offered by GSAS as a non-credit, pass/fail course for PhD students.
 It is an interdisciplinary course on the theories and practices of university teaching.
 The goals of the course are to familiarize students with the background research and theory relevant to university teaching, and to provide the opportunity for practice and feedback on basic teaching skills through “microteaching” sessions that are filmed and reviewed.
 The course is best experienced in order (PFF1 followed by PFF2) but can be taken out of order as well.
 It is also possible to take just one semester.

-PFF 2: Achieving Success through Communication (Spring 2018 Semester dates TBA)
+PFF 2: Achieving Success through Communication (Spring 2019 Semester)